TechZerkerGit/techzerker/content/posts/2021/2021-12-29-TabletPhone/index.md

 ### Virgin Mobile Data Plan

-The selection of the carrier came down to the device selection, as I wasn’t interested in buying upfront.
+The selection of the carrier came down to the device selection, as I wasn’t interested in buying up front.
 In this case, the core carriers all had more outdated entry level small Android tablets, for the same price that Virgin had the ZTE.
 In addition, Virgin had a decent offer of 4 GB data for $15/mo.
 At the time of purchase, other carriers were all running *scaling* tablet plans that started at $5 for 100mb, and quickly scaled to $20 for 2 GB and up.

 *Cost: $15/mo*